Pastor Dan Hoffman

 For several years we “home” church-ed with other families.
 After arriving in Eatonville, God began to show us the time for this fellowship was ending, and we started attending EBC.

-We’ve been at EBC for nearly 20 years now.
+We’ve been at EBC for over 20 years now.
 The genuine love of those who worship here, their desire to know Christ and to make Him known to the world, bless us continually and challenge us to stretch and grow in our service to the Lord.